bba753951/clashpipeline/README.md

        default 0

-*    -p use parallel to increase speed. if you want to use this option,make sure you have already installed "parellel" sudo apt-get install parallel
+*    -p use parallel to increase speed. if you want to use this option,make sure you have already installed "parallel" sudo apt-get install parallel
        1 for use,0 for not use
        default 0